btf-org/flank/README.md

 ### Configure the UI

-You can tell Flank, "Make this field a dropdown".
+You can tell Flank things like, "Make this field a dropdown".
 You do this through "decorations", which are just structured comments directly in the script.

 #### Anatomy of a decoration